How to Create a Marketable Flyer in Microsoft Publisher

 Play-on-words appeals give enjoyment to your readers.
 This is a marketing strategy to persuade customers to buy your product or attend your events.
-This strategy will keep them interested and intrigued by what you are writing, encouraging them to pay attention and remember the advertisement indicated on your marketing flyer.
+This strategy will keep them interested and intrigued by what you are writing, encouraging them to pay attention and remember the advertisement indicated on your promotional flyer.
 Remember to use the appropriate play-on-words appeal to actually make your target audience understand your message.

 3. Use Visual Hierarchy of Text

-Your hierarchy of text is pretty efficient in showing information to your readers at first glance.
-The proper layout of words is visually stimulating and easier to navigate, making your reader scan quickly through your flyer.
+Your visual hierarchy of text is pretty efficient in showing information to your readers at first glance.
+The proper layout of words is visually stimulating and easier to navigate, making your reader scan quickly through your simple flyer.
 The size, case, weight, color, position, alignment, typeface, and spacing of your letter and text would greatly matter in your flyer design.
 Using this technique will make your message easily conveyable and understandable by your reader.

 4. Play with Colors

 Color has a way of attracting your readers.
 Warm colors like red, yellow, and orange communicate with warmth, excitement, and energy to your readers.
 On the other hand, cool colors like blue, green, and violet portray a calming, conservative and nature-inspired feeling to them.
 Colored flyers are eye-catching and are easily remembered by readers than black-and-white flyers.
-Why don't you give your flyer a splash of color for a twist?
+Why don't you give your sample flyer a splash of color for a twist?

 5. Organize Everything